 - The top of the incline now has a (static) shunting area.

 - The headshunt at the bottom of the incline has been converted to a through line into the fiddle yard.

 Chwarel Tegid has made a number of appearances in 009 News in the photo pages, as well as a detailed article on the construction of the incline and ropeway.

-This video shows a range of operations on Chwarel Tegid, including the incline and Blondin Ropeway.
+This video (filmed prior to the 2022 upgrade) shows a range of operations on Chwarel Tegid, including the incline and Blondin Ropeway.